A review on ranking problems in statistical learning: Supervised ranking problems (instance ranking)

+Note that scoring rules are also used in label ranking and object ranking.
+In label ranking, one prefers class $c_i$ over class $c_j$ for feature $x$ if $s_i(x) \ge s_j(x)$ for scoring functions $s_i,s_j: \mathcal{X} \rightarrow \R$ which in \cite{huller08} are called utility functions. \cite{cohen99} have similar functions in object ranking and refer to them as ordering functions.
+Furthermore, the ranking rule defined in \cite{clem08} is a hard ranking rule, making a clear decision whether $x$ has to be preferred over $x'$. \cite{cohen99} work with the concept of a probabilistic preference function where a value in $[0,1]$ is assigned to a pair $(x,x')$ where a value close to 1 indicates that $x$ is preferred over $x'$ and vice versa. \ \\

-In this work, we will refer to the problem to correctly rank all instances as the \textbf{hard ranking problem} which is a global problem.
-A weaker problem is the \textbf{localized ranking problem} that intends to find the correct ordering of the best $K$ instances, so misrankings at the bottom of the list are not taken into account.
-However, misclassifications have to be additionally penalized in this setting.
+In this work, we will refer to the problem to correctly rank all instances as the \textbf{hard instance ranking problem} which is a global problem.
+A weaker problem is the \textbf{localized instance ranking problem} that intends to find the correct ordering of the best $K$ instances, so misrankings at the bottom of the list are not taken into account.
+However, misclassifications in the sense that instances that belong to the top $K$ ones are predicted as belonging to the bottom of the list or vice versa have to be additionally penalized in this setting.
 It is obvious that these two problems are stronger problems than classification problems. \ \\

-In contrast, sometimes it suffices to tackle the \textbf{weak ranking problem} where we only require to reliably detect the best $K$ instances but where their pair-wise ordering is not a quantity of interest.
-For example, in the tax fraud detection context, we try to find the $K$ most suspicious tax payers whose income tax statements need to be rigorously verified.
-If one knew that one exactly will review $K$ instances (which is not a realistic assumption), it would not be necessary to try to predict which of them is the most suspicious one.
-This problem has been identified in \cite{clem08b} as a \textbf{classification problem with a mass constraint}, since we require to get exactly $K$ class 1 objects if class 1 is defined as the ''interesting'' class. \ \\

-We will always denote the index set of the true best $K \le n$ instances by $Best_K$ and its empirical counterpart, i.e., the indices of the instances that have been predicted to be the best $K$ ones, by $\widehat{Best_K}$. \ \\
+In contrast, sometimes it suffices to tackle the \textbf{weak instance ranking problem} where one only requires to reliably detect the best $K$ instances but where their pair-wise ordering is not a quantity of interest.
+This problem has been identified in \cite{clem08b} as a classification problem with a mass constraint, since we require to get exactly $K$ class-$1-$objects if class 1 is defined as the ''interesting'' class.
+We will always denote the index set of the true best $K<n$ instances by $Best_K$ and its empirical counterpart, i.e., the indices of the instances that have been predicted to be the best $K$ ones, by $\widehat{Best_K}$.
+Worked out theory for the weak and localized instance ranking problem is given in \cite{clem08b}. \ \\